 - We show how ray tracing can be mapped to a stream processing model of parallel computation.
 As part of this mapping, we describe an efficient algorithm for mapping the innermost ray-triangle intersection loop to multiple rendering passes.
-We then show how the basic ray caster can be extended to include shadows, reflections, and path tracing. - We analyze the streaming GPU-based ray caster's performance and show that it is competitive with current CPU-based ray casting.
-We also show initial results for a system including secondary rays.
-We believe that in the near future, GPU-based ray tracing will be much faster than CPU-based ray tracing. - To guide future GPU implementations, we analyze the compute and memory bandwidth requirements of ray casting on GPUs.
+We then show how the basic ray caster can be extended to include shadows, reflections, and path tracing. - We analyze the streaming GPU-based ray tracer's performance and show that it is competitive with current CPU-based ray tracing.
+We conclude that in the near future, GPU-based ray tracing will be much faster than CPU-based ray tracing. - To guide future GPU implementations, we analyze the compute and bandwidth requirements of ray tracing on GPUs.
 We study two basic architectures: one architecture without branching that requires multiple passes, and another with branching that requires only a single pass.
 We show that the single pass version requires significantly less bandwidth, and is compute-limited.
-We also analyze the performance of the texture cache when used for ray casting and show that it is very effective at reducing bandwidth.
+We also analyze the performance of the texture cache when used for ray tracing and show that it is very effective at reducing bandwidth.